mpanighetti/dnd5e-mote/docs/ch-5-character-options/species/dwarf.md

 ### Burrow dwarf

 **Burrow dwarves** hail originally from deep underground.
-Over generations, they lost their Darkvision in favor of developing a preternatural ability to detect movement in total darkness, making them well-suited to a subterranean lifestyle.
+Over generations, they lost their Darkvision as they developed a preternatural ability to detect movement through vibrations in the ground, making them well-suited to a subterranean lifestyle.
 They also developed powerful claws on the outside of their forearms to more efficiently dig through dirt and stone.
 A lack of regular sun exposure leaves their skin pale and gray.

 #### Distribution